Wild Bees And Pollination - Why Do Wild Bees Matter?

 It is likely to be a combination of wild bees, pollinating flies, beetles, moths and butterflies.

-On my page Why Do Honey Bees Matter, I outline how important this is for humans in terms of monitoring environmental stressors.
+On my page Why Do Honey Bees Matter?, I outline how important honey bees are, in terms of monitoring environmental stressors.

 I cannot stress the importance of this (nor my love for this enchanting little creature) - enough.